aleksawr/recipe-book/mains/vegetarian-lasagna.md

    - Let the lasagna cool for 10-15 minutes before slicing.
    - Garnish with fresh basil leaves if desired.
    - Serve warm and enjoy!

+## Optional
+- you can substitute part of the ricotta with cottage cheese if you prefer a lighter texture.